-Michael Hackett is a Professor of Theater in the School of Theater, Film and Television at UCLA and Chair of the Department of Theater.
-He has directed for the Royal Opera, Covent Garden; the Royal Theatre at The Hague; the Centrum Sztuki Studio and Dramatyczny Theatre in Warsaw; the Los Angeles Philharmonic at the Hollywood Bowl; the Los Angeles Opera (children’s series); Musica Angelica; the Geffen Playhouse and nine radio productions for LA Theater Works.
+Michael Hackett is a professor in the School of Theater, Film and Television and chair of the Department of Theater.
+He has directed for the Royal Opera, Covent Garden; the Royal Theatre of The Hague; the Centrum Sztuki Studio and Dramatyczny Theatre in Warsaw; the Los Angeles Philharmonic at the Hollywood Bowl; the Los Angeles Opera (children’s series); Musica Angelica in Santa Monica; the Geffen Playhouse; and nine radio productions for L.A.
+Theater Works.

-For three years, he taught at the London Academy of Music and Dramatic Art where he co-designed and instituted a music-drama program and gave a series of lecture/demonstrations for the Royal College of Music; he has also given workshops for the Royal Scottish Academy of Music and Drama and conducted Greek chorus workshops and performances from 1995 through 2006 for the National Theater Institute at the Eugene O'Neill Theater Center.
+Professor Hackett taught at the London Academy of Music and Dramatic Art for three years, where he co-designed and instituted a music-drama program and gave a series of lecture/demonstrations for the Royal College of Music.
+He has also given workshops for the Royal Scottish Academy of Music and Drama.
+From 1995-2006, he conducted Greek chorus workshops and performances for the National Theater Institute at the Eugene O'Neill Memorial Theater Center in Waterford, Conn.

-Familiar to opera audiences in Southern California, he has lectured extensively for the Los Angeles Opera and, for these activities, he was given the 5th Annual Peter Hemmings Award by the Opera League of Los Angeles in April 2008.
+Familiar to opera audiences in Southern California, Professor Hackett has lectured extensively for the Los Angeles Opera and, for these activities, was given the Fifth Annual Peter Hemmings Award by the Opera League of Los Angeles in April 2008.

 - E-mail: firstname.lastname@example.org